skrattaren/apf.rst/apf.rst

   much like a quote not to be a quote (annotation-hunters can get downright paranoid at times), but it took us a while to figure out where it originated, although in retrospect we could have used Occam's razor and looked it up in Shakespeare immediately.
-In "`King Henry IV, part 2`_", act 1, scene 2, Falstaff says: "I am not only witty in myself, but the cause that wit is in other men."
+In **King Henry IV, part 2**, act 1, scene 2, Falstaff says: "I am not only witty in myself, but the cause that wit is in other men."